KusionStack/kusionstack.io/docs/karpor/4-developer-guide/1-contribution-guide/index.md

 Now you can start writing to solve the issue.
 To maintain the quality of karpor, after submitting the PR, some necessary checks will be triggered.

 After the development is completed, commit and push to your forked repository.
-Since the PR Title will be used as a merging commit message, we ask your PR Title to meet the [conventional-commits](https://www.conventionalcommits.org/en/v1.0.0/).
+Since the PR Title will be used as a merging commit message, we ask your PR Title to meet the [Commit Conventions](../2-conventions/4-commit-conventions.md).

+Here are some simple explanations:

 PR Title should be organized following this structure:
 ```